-You have roughly 15 minutes before this begins to rain upon your head, so you need to do something and fast.
-If you don’t seek out shelter, you will die from radiation poisoning.
+You have roughly 15 minutes before this begins to rain upon your head, so you need to do something — fast.
+If you don’t seek shelter, you will die from radiation poisoning.
 It’s not a pretty process.

-This fallout is going to be visible, coming in the form of large grey and black dust particles.
+This fallout will be visible, coming in the form of large grey and black dust particles.